isomerpages/moe-stmargaretsec/_resources/For Students/School Rules.md

 *   Latecomers who arrive in school after the Flag Raising Ceremony are to report directly to the General Office.
 *   Students should attend all classes, CCAs and other school activities punctually and regularly.
 *   Students should attend school for the full duration of the school term.
-*   Students who wish to leave the school during school hours are required to write in at least 3 working days in advance to obtain permission from the Principal/Vice-Principals through their form teacher.
+*   Students who wish to leave the school during school hours are required to write in at least 3 working days in advance to obtain permission from the Principal/Vice-Principals through their Form Teacher.

 *   Absence from assessments/examinations must be covered by a medical certificate or the student will receive a zero mark for the paper.
 Absence from assessments/examinations that are covered by letters of excuse will only be accepted under extenuating circumstances e.g. bereavement.